ccf-tfehlmann/ibdplexus/inst/userguides/sparc_summary-overview.md

 -   COLUMN\_LOCATION - which table the column can be found in

+-   COLUMN\_TYPE - describes if the information in this column is patient-level or within X days of the index date (“indexed column”)

 -   DEFINITION - an explanation of the column name

 -   DERVIVED\_VARIABLE - if this variable is derived from multiple